Multiple regions

 Assign a resource to additional regions

-The scheduler can assign additional regions to a resource (in addition to their primary region), via the Resources console.
+Schedulers can assign other regions to a resource in addition to their primary region on the resource Details tab in the Skedulo web app.

 Regional resources in the scheduling console

-Once assigned, a resource will appear in the filtered results for multiple regions.
+When is assigned to multiple regions they will appear in the filtered results for each of those regions.

-In the following example, a resource named “Dexter” (who has a primary region of “Brisbane”) has been assigned a second region “Sydney.”
-Dexter will now be available to receive jobs in both regions.
+In the following example, the resource, Dexter, has a primary region, Brisbane, and is also assigned a second region, Sydney.
+Dexter is now available to receive jobs in both regions.

 A filter is applied to the scheduling console to show the Sydney region and its resources.

-2. Dexter’s availability is shown as if he were based in his primary region.
+2. Dexter’s availability is shown as if he were based in his primary region, Brisbane.
 Because Sydney is in a different time zone, his availability is automatically adjusted.

-The scheduling console swimlanes displaying a job adjusted for the time zone of a resource.
+The scheduling swimlanes displaying a job adjusted for the time zone of a resource.

-The job details of a job allocated to a resource who is assigned to a secondary region.
+The Schedule tab on the job details page shows a job allocated to a resource who is assigned to a secondary region.

 The job page showing a job allocated to a resource who is assigned to a secondary region.